Two airlines suspend Iran flights as economy weakens

 A spokesman for Lufthansa said the German carrier was continuing to fly to Tehran five times a week.
 Italian airline Alitalia also flies to Iran, according to its website.

-The U.S. and its European allies fear Iran is trying to build a bomb under the cover of a civilian nuclear programme.
-Iran says its programme is purely peaceful.
+The U.S. and its European allies fear Iran is trying to build a bomb under the cover of a civilian nuclear program.
+Iran says its program is purely peaceful.

 The sanctions against Iran’s energy and banking sectors have made it more difficult for the Iranian government to earn foreign currency, raising concern that the central bank will not be able to defend the rial and depressing its value.